Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 18: (W13) Tell the AI: "I need to report the benefits of introducing AI for data analysis to senior management.
+### Lab 18: (W13) Tell the AI: "I need to report the benefits of introducing AI for data analysis to senior management.
 Please generate a three-slide presentation outline, including titles and key points."
-"""
+### Ans.:
 **Outline: Benefits of AI for Data Analysis**

   * **Slide 1: The Challenge: Drowning in Data**